jfroejk/cartridge_quickpay/README.md

 You find your Quickpay API key and private key in the Quickpay management interface.
 The private key is in Settings > Mercant > Mercant Settings - Private key.
 The API key is in Settings > Integration > API User - API key.

-## Integration of payment window
+## Integration of overlaid payment window (in Bootstrap modal)

 To use the Quickpay payment window, the standard payment form must be disabled and replaced with activation of the Quickpay payment window.

-Make a copy of `shop/includes/checkout.html` in your project and do these edits:
+Make a copy of `shop/checkout.html` in your project and do these edits:

 In block `nav-buttons`, replace: